scailable/sclbl-integration-sdk/postprocessor-python-edgeimpulse-example/README.md

 ## Install the postprocessor

 Once compiled, copy the executable to an accessible directory.

 A convenience directory within the Edge AI Manager installation is created for this purpose at `/opt/networkoptix-metavms/mediaserver/bin/plugins/nxai_plugin/nxai_manager/postprocessors`.

-It's a good idea to make sure the application and settings file you add is readable and executable by the NXAI Edge AI Manager.
+It's a good idea to make sure the application and settings file you add is readable and executable by the NX AI Edge AI Manager.
 This can be achieved by running:

 ```
 sudo chmod -R 777 /opt/networkoptix-metavms/mediaserver/bin/plugins/nxai_plugin/nxai_manager/postprocessors